 Because the zone redundant databases have replicas in different datacenters with some distance between them, the increased network latency may increase the commit time and thus impact the performance of some OLTP workloads.
 You can always return to the single-zone configuration by disabling the zone redundancy setting.
 This process is an online operation similar to the regular service tier upgrade.
 At the end of the process, the database or pool is migrated from a zone redundant ring to a single zone ring or vice versa.

 Zone redundant databases and elastic pools are currently only supported in the Premium and Business Critical service tiers in select regions.
 When using the Business Critical tier, zone redundant configuration is only available when the Gen5 compute hardware is selected.
 For up to date information about the regions that support zone redundant databases, see Services support by region.

 The zone redundant version of the high availability architecture is illustrated by the following diagram:

-Azure SQL Database is deeply integrated with the Azure platform and is highly dependent on Service Fabric for failure detection and recovery, on Azure Storage Blobs for data protection and Availability Zones for higher fault tolerance.
-At the same time, Azure SQL database fully leverages the Always On technology from SQL Server box product for replication and failover.
-The combination of these technologies enables the applications to fully realize the benefits of a mixed storage model and support the most demanding SLAs.
+Azure SQL Database features a built-in high availability solution, that is deeply integrated with the Azure platform.
+It is dependent on Service Fabric for failure detection and recovery, on Azure Blob storage for data protection, and on Availability Zones for higher fault tolerance.
+In addition, Azure SQL database leverages the Always On Availability Group technology from SQL Server for replication and failover.
+The combination of these technologies enables applications to fully realize the benefits of a mixed storage model and support the most demanding SLAs.